AyLaggs/verilog_lemmings_fsm/README.md

 ## Impact

-- My confidence in designing finite-state machines for real-world applications has increased significantly.
+- Significant increase in confidence in designing finite-state machines for real-world applications.
-- I discovered that if I intend to assign values to two variables in an if-else statement, I must assign to both of them in every condition to avoid latches.
+- Discovered that if designers intend to assign values to two variables in an if-else statement, they must assign to both of them in every condition to avoid latches.
-- I created my first testbench module in Verilog and later discovered that SystemVerilog additions like 'assertions' make the process easier and more effective.
+- Created my first testbench module in Verilog and later discovered that SystemVerilog additions like 'assertions' make the process easier and more effective.
+- Integrated random testing, which increased the number of test cases by 40%.

 ## Project Idea Source